robjsliwa/todo-rs/article-part-1.md

 2. `get_objects_route`: Lists all stored objects.
 3. `add_object_route`: Adds a new object.

-Create main.rs file and for now add the following routes:
+Create main.rs file and for now add the following functions that will implement routes:

 ```rust
 // main.rs